Pagination in Python: how to scrape a paginated website

 For example, if you're dealing with infinite scroll, you'll need a browser, which means you'll require a tool like Playwright or Selenium.

 I won't cover every type of pagination in this tutorial.
-Instead, I'll provide a solid start-to-end solution by focusing on building a scraper for a particular website.
+Instead, I'll provide a complete solution for one pagination type by focusing on building a scraper for a particular website.

 In this case, we'll be targeting a demo website - Books to Scrape - which is paginated with 'next' buttons, like so: